adamlilith/fasterRaster/README.md

 `latRast <- faster('r.latlong', rast=madElev, outType='rast', flags=c('quiet', 'overwrite'), outGrassName='lat')}`
 `longRast <- faster('r.latlong', input='lat', outType='rast', flags=c('quiet', 'overwrite', 'l'))}`

-Here, we used the product of the first \code{faster} call, which is named `'lat'`, as the input to the second `faster` call.
+Here, we used the product of the first `faster` call, which is named `'lat'`, as the input to the second `faster` call.
 Note that we could have also used `'madElev'` as the input to the second, since it was also already in **GRASS**.

 ## Saving rasters ##

-For some reason, if you create or export a raster to **GRASS**, then import it back to \code{R}, saving it using **terra**'s `writeRaster` function automatically forces the `datatype` of the raster to a low-bit integer.
+For some reason, if you create or export a raster to **GRASS**, then import it back to `R`, saving it using **terra**'s `writeRaster` function automatically forces the `datatype` of the raster to a low-bit integer.
 As a result, values are truncated to integers and forced to a specific range (or coerced to `NA`).
 You can overcome this simply by saving these rasters using, for example:

 `writeRaster(rasterToSave, 'C:/pathToSave/fileName.tif', datatype='FLT4S')` or
 `writeRaster(rasterToSave, 'C:/pathToSave/fileName.tif', datatype='FLT8S')`